Hackingzone/airgeddon/README.md

 If you launch the script using sh and a *"Syntax error"* appears, launch it with bash instead of sh.<br/>

 #Supported Languages
-English, Spanish, French, Catalan and Portuguese.<br/>
+English, Spanish, French, Catalan and Portuguese.

 #Project Collaboration
 You can join the project:<br/>